SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 > 3.b.3 Proportion of health facilities that have a core set of relevant essential medicines available and affordable on a sustainable basis

 This target is interpreted to cover research about:
-* Support for development of medicines/vaccines for diseases in developing countries (phrase 1).
+* Support for development of medicines/vaccines for diseases in developing countries or for diseases "primarily affecting" them.
+For the query, we have interpreted this as neglected tropical diseases.
+For other diseases it is harder to decide if they are neglected or who they primarily affect  (phrase 1).
 * Access to affordable essential medicines and vaccines on a broad scale in accordance with Doha/TRIPS (phrase 2).

 This query consists of 2 phrases.